 Mango chia seed pudding recipe – Impress your dinner guests with this dairy free exotic dessert made with coconut milk and chia seeds.

-Dessert time just got 100 times better, trust me if you’re a fan of all things mango and coconut then you’re in the right place.
+Dessert time just got 100 times better with this mango chia seed pudding.
+Trust me if you’re a fan of all things mango and coconut then you’re in the right place.
 Over the past few months I’ve fooling around chia seeds a lot more because I’ve managed to purchase them on special offer, needless to say I have a ton of chia seed stacked up in the pantry.

 It was my mother who introduced me to chia seeds, she’s a health buff like me, but usually I’m the one who schools her on super foods so this was rare moment which of course she relished in the opportunity of outsmarting me.
 Anyway, after a month of conducting some research I quickly realised how amazing chia seeds really were.